alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

 Takes in two different types of seeds (and crops, optionally).
 After some time, has a chance to produce seeds that are a hybrid between both of the input seed types.

 #### Benefits to hybrid crops:
-  * A hybrid of crop A and crop B sells for the price of A + B. (May need to be adjusted for balancing reasons)
+  * A hybrid of crop A and crop B sells for the price of A + B. (May need to be adjusted for balancing reasons.
+Maybe average of both prices?)
   * Grows at the average of A and B growth speed.
 (May need to be adjusted for balancing reasons)
     * Example: (A=8d, B=12d) => AB Hybrid = 10d
   * If re-harvestable, harvest speed is a weighted average of A and B harvest speed.
 (May need to be adjusted for balancing reasons)